sky-uk/kfp-operator/docs-gen/content/docs/reference/resources/runconfiguration.md

 | Parameter        | Description                                                                                                                                                                                        |
 |------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `cronExpression` | A cron schedule to execute training runs.
 It can have 5 (standard cron) or 6 (first digit expresses seconds) fields.
 When a provider does not support the 6-field format, seconds will be omitted. |

+### On-Change Trigger

+Runs are executed when the referenced pipeline changes.

+Type: `onChange`